Environment | In harmony with nature

 Green Young Investigator (Thailand)

 Thai Bridgestone Co., Ltd. (TBSC) has been organizing the Green Young Investigator project to raise environmental conservation and biodiversity awareness among younger generations since 2009.
-To encourage them to specialize, students choose their activities from among four themes set by TBSC: Local Habitat, Biodiversity, Species, and Climate Change.
-The project’s goal is to help schools in Central Thailand develop an environmentally-aware culture and education system that will eventually shape the younger generation as future environmental citizens.
+To encourage them to specialize, students choose activities from among four themes set by TBSC: Local Habitat, Biodiversity, Species, and Climate Change.
+The project’s goal is to help schools in central Thailand develop an environmentally aware culture and education system that will eventually shape the younger generation as future environmental citizens.

 Agriculture integrated into a plant site (Thailand)

-Chonburi Plant, a tire manufacturing site of Bridgestone Tire Manufacturing (Thailand) Co., Ltd. (BTMT), held the opening ceremony of the agriculture project in July of 2020 with the participation of 555 employees.
-It has seven plantations with 2,000 jackfruit, papaya and banana trees around the company.
-It also has two ponds with a total of 12,000 fish of five species.
-Through these activities, they encourage employees’ participation in farming and promote local production and consumption at BTMT factory.
-They also supply produce from the farm to canteen and distribute to the employees.
+The Chonburi Plant, a tire manufacturing site of Bridgestone Tire Manufacturing (Thailand) Co., Ltd. (BTMT), held the opening ceremony of an agriculture project in July 2020, with the participation of 555 employees.
+The project encompasses seven plantations with 2,000 jackfruit, papaya and banana trees around the premises.
+It is also home to two ponds with a total of 12,000 fish of five species.
+Through these activities, the company encourages employees’ participation in farming and promotes local production and consumption at the BTMT plant.
+The company also supplies produce from the farm to the company canteen and distributes produce to employees.

 Educational programs on biodiversity conservation(United States)

-The Aiken Plant, a tire manufacturing site in South Carolina, U.S. has been collaborating for over 10 years with the University of South Carolina to deliver educational programs on biodiversity conservation to local schools.
+The Aiken Plant, a tire manufacturing site in South Carolina (U.S.), has been collaborating for over 10 years with the University of South Carolina to deliver educational programs on biodiversity conservation to local schools.
 Plant employees also actively engage in ecosystem restoration activities, including those for longleaf pine trees, a native plant important to a variety of organisms.
-In 2021, The Group conducted biodiversity education and awareness activities for more than 2,100 local residents.
+In 2023, the Aiken Plant conducted biodiversity education and awareness activities for more than 1,500 local residents.

 Bridgestone Nature Reserve (United States)

-The donation protects habitats for many endangered plant and animal species.
+The donation helps protect habitats for many endangered plant and animal species.
 TNC has conducted a forest carbon offset project to fund the reserve’s management and offset carbon emissions from the BSAM headquarters building in downtown Nashville, Tennessee for 25 years.

-BSAM continues to remain dedicated and involved with the TNC and its neighbors, and in 2019, participated in the Bridgestone Nature Reserve at Chestnut Mountain inaugural Community Day celebration.
-In addition, they donated $50,000 for South Carolina forest carbon program from the Bridgestone Trust Fund in 2021 and renewed this commitment in 2022 with focus on Longleaf Pine Research.
+BSAM remains dedicated and involved with the TNC and its neighbors, and in 2019, participated in the Bridgestone Nature Reserve at Chestnut Mountain inaugural Community Day celebration.
+In addition, in 2021 BSAM tapped into the Bridgestone Trust Fund to donate US$50,000 to the South Carolina Forest Carbon Program, and renewed this commitment in 2022 with a focus on Longleaf Pine Research.
 As a result of this renewed commitment, this project is reaching multiple audiences, including scientists sharing research, agency partners who manage forests and private landowners learning how to implement best practices on their land.

 https://www.youtube.com/watch?v=0zHK9qbhkqA

-Also, five of the Group manufacturing locations in the U.S. and Mexico are Certified Wildlife Habitats.
-The Group works with the Wildlife Habitat Council to help manage the more than 930 hectares in the program to foster habitat conservation and improve biodiversity.
+Also, five of the Group’s manufacturing locations in the U.S. and Mexico are Certified Wildlife Habitats.
+The Group works with the Wildlife Habitat Council to help manage the more than 300 hectares in the program to foster habitat conservation and improve biodiversity.

 The Woodlawn Wildlife Area (United States)